Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

 - pip install pandas

 ### Debugging and Troubleshooting
+- Sometimes images will not all load correctly from Github.
+I could not find a way to catch this error in my code.
+If you have suggestions please let me know!
-- Sometimes images may not all load from Github depending on the network try the Refresh Dataframe button in the app or clear the cache from the hamburger menu in Streamlit.
-You can also clear your browsers cache.
+- If all the images do not load press the Refresh Dataframe button in the sidebar or clear the Streamlit cache from the Streamlit hamburger menu.